JayPatel20200/BookAppNew/BookAppNew/README.txt

 1151
-Added the proper view files like above folder and delete the Data and Models folder 1152
-Deleted the Controllers folder and commit all the code to github
+Added the proper view files like above folder and delete the Data and Models folder 1152 commit all the code to github
+1155
+Forgot to delete the controller folder delete it and comment the - options => options.SignIn.RequireConfirmedAccount = true on line 35 and commit it